FormingWorlds/LIFE_MagmaOceanDetection/README.md

 The notebook includes the code to output the Figures in Cesario et al. (2024).

-Run the cells to obtain the figures.
+Run the cells in the notebook to obtain the figures.